Practical and scalable simulations of non-Markovian stochastic processes and temporal networks with individual node properties: The Rejection Gillespie algorithm for non-Markovian Reactions

 the survival function of the $j$th process, i.e., the probability that the inter-event time is larger than $t_{j}$.
 We also set

 which is the probability that no process generates an event for time $\Delta t$~\cite{masuda2018gillespie}.
-Then in the non Markovian Gillespie algorithm (nMGA), the time until the next event, $\Delta t$, is computed by solving $\Phi\left(\Delta t \mid\left\{t_{j}\right\}\right) = u$, where $u \in \mathcal{U}^{[0,1]}$ is a random variate drawn from the uniform density on the interval $[0, 1]$.
-This can be time consuming for some distributions~\cite{boguna2014simulating}.
-In the limit of large number of processes $N\to\infty$, we can simplify the numerical computation of the time $\Delta t$ needed in the algorithm.
+Then in the non-Markovian Gillespie algorithm (nMGA), the time until the next event, $\Delta t$, is computed by solving $\Phi\left(\Delta t \mid\left\{t_{j}\right\}\right) = u$, where $u \in \mathcal{U}^{[0,1]}$ is a random variate drawn from the uniform density on the interval $[0, 1]$.
+This can be time-consuming for some distributions~\cite{boguna2014simulating}.
+In the limit of a large number of processes $N\to\infty$, we can simplify the numerical computation of the time $\Delta t$ needed in the algorithm.
 We start by rewriting the function $\Phi(\Delta t |{tj})$ as: